-The I-IP-IO, I-IPW, I-IP15, Informer15, and Informer100 devices have the ability to do the following: listen only, two-way intercom, or record conversation, unless disabled.
+The I-IP-IO, I-IPW, I-IP15, Informer15, and Informer100 devices can do the following: listen only, two-way intercom, or record conversation, unless disabled.
 You can program each Informer independently to allow specific listening options.
 Recordings are stored on the local PC/server for playback/storage.